 The Cleveland State University (CSU) Master of Occupational Therapy (MOT) Program welcomes your interest in our academic program.
 Occupational Therapists (OT) use everyday activities as the means to enable people to thrive, moving beyond disabilities or limitations, creating opportunities to maximize participation in life.
-If you feel satisfaction from and enjoy helping others achieve competence, meaning, and self-fulfillment in their daily lives, then occupational therapy may be an excellent career choice for you With anticipated growth of up to 29% between 2012 and 2022, the field of Occupational Therapy has been ranked by US News and World Report as one of the top 25 best jobs of 2017.
+If you feel satisfaction from and enjoy helping others achieve competence, meaning, and self-fulfillment in their daily lives, then occupational therapy may be an excellent career choice for you.
+With anticipated growth of up to 23.8 percent between 2016 and 2026, the field of Occupational Therapy has been ranked by US News and World Report as one of the top 15 best jobs of 2019.

 The MOT Program is one of seven programs in the School of Health Sciences, offered within the College of Sciences and Health Professions.
 The OT Program has been in existence for over 40 years, admitting its first Bachelor’s degree class in 1974.
 The program transitioned to an entry-level Master of Occupational Therapy degree in 2002.